IFRS 15 & ASC 606: New accounting standards for revenue with customers

 - A revenue accounting contract does not exist or provide enhancements without an assigned sales order and/or customer contract.

-- Changes of sales document items to performance obligation assignments are only possible before setting the sales document to released.
+- Changes of sales document items to performance obligation assignments are possible as long as the sales document is not yet finally completed.

 - A performance obligation must at least consist of one sales document item.